-In STEMI, diabetes linked to worse long-term outcomesJanuary 30th, 2013 in Diabetes /
+In STEMI, diabetes linked to worse long-term outcomesJanuary 30, 2013 in Medicine & Health / Diabetes

 (HealthDay)—In patients undergoing primary angioplasty for ST-segment elevation myocardial infarction (STEMI), diabetes is associated with worse long-term outcomes, including mortality, reinfarction, stent thrombosis, and target vessel revascularization (TVR), according to research published online Dec.
 28 in Diabetes Care.